- Oops!Something went wrong.Please try again later.

 Will the recent positive trend continue leading up to its next earnings release, or is Chemed due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

 How Have Estimates Been Moving Since Then?

-At this time, Chemed has an average Growth Score of C, though it is lagging a bit on the Momentum Score front with a D. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Chemed has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
-It comes with little surprise Chemed has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Notably, Chemed has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.